levand/prolin/README.md

 to restrict the 'feasible region' of a linear programming problem.

-Constraints are represented as the `prolin.protocols.Constraint` protocol to allow callers to define implementations that are the best fit for a particular problem.
+Constraints are represented as the `prolin.protocols.Constraint` protocol, to allow callers to define implementations that are the best fit for a particular problem.

 ```clojure